beNative/LogViewer/FUNCTIONAL_MANUAL.md

 The Log Analyser is a desktop tool designed to help you analyze structured XML log files.
 You can load data, perform complex filtering, and inspect individual log entries without needing to install any software beyond the application itself.

+The application will automatically check for updates and notify you via non-intrusive toast messages in the corner of the screen when a new version is available, being downloaded, or ready to install.

 ## 2. Main Interface

 The application is organized into several main tabs, which you can switch between using the header navigation.
 The recommended workflow is now session-centric: